 What is the importance of attitude?

-Every person, you included, wants to achieve more, earn more, find happiness, be successful and be fulfilled.
 At the root of all these elements is attitude.
 Positive attitude.
 Your positive attitude.

 Every person, you included, instinctively knows that.
 Yet most people, you included, don’t really possess a positive attitude.
 Oh, you may think you do, but I promise you, you don’t.